Why do These Match? Explaining the Behavior of Image Similarity Models: Experiments

 \subsection{Attribute Prediction Evaluation}

-\textbf{Metrics.} To begin, we report the overall performance of our attribute model using mean average precision (mAP) on the standard task of attribute recognition computed over all images in the test set.
-Two additional metrics are used to evaluate our attribute explanations using the (query, reference) image pairs used in the saliency map experiments.
-First, we measure the accuracy of the top scoring attribute explanation for each image (\ie is the returned attribute among the ground truth annotations?)
-Second, we simulate the effect that removing the attribute from the image would have on the similarity score.
-After generating the attribute explanation for the query image, we find the most similar image to the query in the test set that does not contain that attribute.
-For AwA we use the ground truth attribute annotations to identify if an image has an attribute.
-For Polyvore Outfits, whose attributes are sparsely labeled, we also ensure that the retrieved image has low confidence in the attribute used for an explanation.
-After retrieving this new image, we compute its similarity with the reference image and return the difference in similarity compared with the original (query, reference) pair.
-Intuitively, if an attribute was critical for an explanation, then the similarity score should drop more than if a different attribute was selected.
-Examples of this process can be found in the appendix.
+\textbf{Metrics.} For the standard task of attribute recognition we use mean average precision (mAP) computed over predictions of all images in the test set.
+Two additional metrics are used to evaluate our attribute explanations using the (query, reference) image pairs from the saliency map experiments, which are similar to the evaluation of saliency maps.
+Given the set of attributes we know exist in the image, we select which attribute among them best explains the similarity score using Eq.~(\ref{eq:attr_score}), and then see the effect \emph{deleting} that attribute from the image has on the similarity score.
+Analogically, we select the attribute which best explains the similarity score from those which are \emph{not} present in the image, and measure the effect \emph{inserting} that attribute has on the similarity score.
+Intuitively, if an attribute is critical for an explanation, the similarity score should shift more than if a different attribute is selected.
+Scores for these metrics are expressed in terms of relative change.
+When inserting important missing attributes, we expect that the similarity score to improve, and vice versa: when deleting important attributes, we would expect the similarity score to drop.

+We provide an example of attribute removal and its effect on similarity in Figure~\ref{fig:color_replacement}.
+Note that, because the attribute explanation is a color in this example, we can easily remove the attribute by replacing with another color.
+We see that when we modify the white dress to be a different color, the similarity score drops significantly.
+The only exception is when we make the dress the same color (black) as the attribute explanation of the pants it is being compared to.
+This demonstrates in a causal way how our predicted explanation attributes can play a significant role in the similarity scores.